Hyperfox is a security tool for proxying and recording HTTP and HTTPs communications on a LAN.

 This is basically how the Internet works today.

-If you’re a software developer, you can take some special measures on protecting your users such as not trusting the system’s trusted certificates and perform the certificate validation within the application’s space, this is known as SSL Pinning.
+If you’re a software developer, you can take some special measures to protect your users such as not trusting the system’s trusted certificates and perform certificate validation within the application’s space, this is known as SSL Pinning.
 Some mobile apps such as Netflix or Twitter can’t be hacked with MITM technologies such as Hyperfox that easily because they implement SSL Pinning.
-In order to hack an application that implements SSL Pinning an attacker must invest significant time on cracking the binary on a rooted device, it’s harder but not impossible.
+In order to hack an application that implements SSL Pinning an attacker must invest significant time on cracking the binary on a rooted device, it’s hard but not impossible.

 Besides capturing data, Man in The Middle attacks can also be used to rewrite